Poppies: From Flanders fields to a symbol of remembrance

 Why poppies on Remembrance Day?

-In 19th century English literature, poppies represented sleep or oblivion.
+Poppies have long been associated with sleep, peace, death and – in some traditions – resurrection.
 But it was during World War I (WWI) that the red poppy became intertwined with remembrance.

 Remembrance Day Poppy